contentful/cf-graphql/README.md

 ## Demo

+We host an [online demo](https://cf-graphql-demo.now.sh/) for you.
+You can query Contentful's "Blog" space template there.

 ### Run it locally

 This repository contains a demo project.
 To run it, clone the repository, install dependencies and start a server: